 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Preheat oven to 170c (fan-forced).
 Line a 27 x 17cm slice tin with baking paper, leaving a small overhang for easy removal.

 Add the grated sweet potato, eggs, maple syrup, vanilla and vinegar to a food processor and blend for 5 seconds (or add to a large bowl and stir well to combine).

 Pour the mixture into the prepared tin and spread out evenly.

 Bake for 30 minutes or until the top springs back when gently touched (the brownies will be soft to the touch).
 Allow to cool in the tin and then place in the fridge to chill for at least 2 hours before cutting.

 Lift out using the baking paper and place on a chopping board.
-Cut into serving sizes and remove from the baking paper, (for dessert I cut into 8 - 10 squares and use strawberries, for afternoon tea I cut into 15 slices and use chocolate only).
+Cut into serving sizes and remove from the baking paper, (for a dessert I like to cut into 8 - 10 squares and top with strawberries, for afternoon tea I cut into 15 slices and only use drizzled chocolate).

 Melt the dark chocolate.
 If using strawberries, dob a little chocolate on the cut side and place in the centre of the cooled brownie to hold the fruit in place.
 Use a teaspoon to dip into the chocolate and drizzle lines across the brownie and strawberry on an angle.
 Allow chocolate to set before serving.
 Store in an airtight container in the fridge for 3 days if using strawberries or up to 7 days without.